OperationCode/operationcode_frontend/README.md

 - [Babel](https://babeljs.io/) - JavaScript compiler to unify all the different versions of JS that may have been used or will be used in the future.
 - [Yarn](https://yarnpkg.com/) - Facebook's open source JavaScript package manager.
 There are a few differences between Yarn and Node Package Mangaer (npm), but the main differentiation is that Yarn locks dependencies so your project doesn't break when external resources change their code.
 - [npm](https://www.npmjs.com/) - While Yarn is handling our projects dependencies, we still use npm to run scripts as you'll see further below.
-- [Sass](http://sass-lang.com) - CSS Preprocessors make stylesheets faster to develop and easier to maintain.
+- [CSS Modules](https://css-tricks.com/css-modules-part-1-need/) - What are CSS Modules and why do we need them?

 ## Resources Used